Last updated date: Reason for update:

 Decommissioning Plan

-Arrangements should be developed that demonstrate adequate planning for decommissioning to protect workers, the public and the environment.
+Arrangements should be developed that demonstrate adequate planning for decommissioning to protect workers, the public and the environment (s46(1)(d)(viii) of the Regulations).
 While most decommissioning activities take place in the final phase of a facility’s lifecycle, decommissioning should be considered as early as possible.
 An initial decommissioning plan should be developed at the design stage and periodically updated throughout subsequent life stages.
 The objective is to develop a final plan to be submitted when applying for authorisation to decommission the facility.

 Section F: Extra information